• Hong Kong Outdoors

 Lam Tsuen Valley just north of Tai Mo Shan, was one of the top birding areas in Hong Kong, especially for birds of fields, and woods.
 Sadly, there has been something of a housing boom, with three-storey villas smothering large areas of fields; this helped deter birders, and reduced habitats.

-But winter 2005/2006 has seen a resurgence for birding here, with interesting species at two sites:
+Yet there has been a resurgence for birding here, with interesting species at two sites:

 She Shan, where there is a good fung shui wood by a small village at the foot of the hills; south of the Wishing Tree.
 Good for woodland birds, with chance of local rarities - a Hume's Yellow-browed Warbler was among species in winter 2005/2006.